-To make it affordable to hold a range of colours in stock John England must dye small batches of 150-300 metres.
+John England is a relatively small company so to make it affordable to hold a range of colours in stock John England must dye small batches of 150-300 metres.
 Dyeing in small batches is much more expensive, and problematic.
 This obviously creates the problem of variation between batches.
 It is much more difficult to control dyeing in small batches, and between small batches.
 Especially if non-standard dyes are used.

 Apart from this fabrics made from natural fibres can often have more of a problem anyhow.
 There is natural variations in the fibres, yarns and fabric themselves.

 Recognising the market they are in, some top end manufacturers make a feature out of this small batch manufacturing variation.
 This is because it is an indicator, to the cognoscenti, that you are using bespoke made fabrics, dyed in expensive small batches.